-Best OBD-II scanners under $100
+Best OBD-II scanners under $100 (2025/2026 list)

 Today you don’t have to spend thousands on OBD-II scanners to get professional tools.
-I tested a bunch of cheap OBD tools to find the best picks that could even supplement a professional scan tool and a budget of $100-ish.
+I tested a bunch of cheap OBD tools to find the best picks that could even supplement a professional scan tool for a budget of $100-ish.

 Affiliate Disclosure: iamcarhacker.com is an Amazon and other affiliate programs Associate.
 As an Amazon Associate, I earn from qualifying purchases.
 Full Affiliate disclosure.